 Since passage of the

 Ryan White Comprehensive AIDS Resources Emergency (CARE) Act by Congress in 1990, Harris Health has received funding under Titles I, III, and IV.
-Today, these programs are spread throughout the community to provide a broad range of services for people living with HIV/AIDS.
+Today, these programs are spread throughout the community to provide a broad range of services for people with HIV.

 Supported by a network of several health centers and inpatient care at